Nem3sisX/piedpiper-socialspace/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
 Due to this Pandemic, Social Distancing would be prevalant in the near upcoming future.
-So we thought that there was a need for effective monitoring of social distancing and crowd control.
+So we believe that there is a need for effective monitoring of social distancing and crowd control.

 ## 💡 Idea / Solution <a name = "idea"></a>
 A Social Distancing Alert System.
 This System uses existing IP cameras and CCTV cameras to detect if people are at a specific distance and adhere to social distancing or not.
 This system hence aims to enhances crowd control and monitoring.